-This monocular allows you to view images that are 500 ft away day or night.
-This is thanks to the inbuilt IR illuminator.
-The same illuminator is designed to allow for long viewing.
+This night vision monocular allows you to view images that are 500 ft away day or night.
+This is thanks to the inbuilt infrared illuminator.
+The same IR illuminator is designed to allow for long viewing.

 You can capture high quality images with this device thanks to the impressive 1080p resolution.
 Once images and videos are captured, you can upload them to your tablets or phones for fast sharing.

 If you’re working on a budget, the 3 x 30mm lens is ideal.
 But though it’s cheaper, durability is questionable.
 And you’ll have to sacrifice a long viewing distance.
 However, if you specialize in short distance viewing, then it will suffice.

 This model has a 40mm lens which makes it a relatively powerful lens.
 And since the lens is thicker, you can enjoy a longer viewing range of 750ft.

 Like the 3 x 30mm model reviewed above, it also features an integrated IR illuminator which allows for long viewing.

 This is the most powerful lens within the range which also makes it the most expensive.
 But you’ll be getting a high quality powerful lens which features a solid construction.